 The Levee Exhibit Hall and Rain Garden are located at the east breach site of the London Avenue Canal.
 Water from the breach had actually pushed the home that once stood there, foundation and all, into the street

-Levees.org leases the lot from the New Orleans Redevelopment Authority (NORA) in an annual renewable lease for $250.00 a year.
-After two years, there is an option to purchase.
+Levees.org leases the lot from the New Orleans Redevelopment Authority (NORA) in an annual renewable lease for $250 a year.

 “Through the NORA’s Land Stewardship program we have been proud to develop creative projects for alternative land use,” said Jeff Hebert, Executive Director.
 “But this is possibly the most important use of land left vacant after Katrina, honoring lives lost, property damaged, and the resilience of people that drives our city’s recovery.”

-Much of the information in the exhibit is new and referenced from a scientific paper due out next month in Water Policy, the official journal of the World Water Council.
+Much of the information in the exhibit is new and referenced from a 2015 scientific paper in Water Policy, the official journal of the World Water Council.

 The exhibit hall and garden is free, open to everyone and expected to be permanent.

-The beautiful garden uses native plants which helps manage stormwater onsite and reduce the load on the municipal drainage system.
+The rain garden uses native plants which helps manage stormwater onsite and reduce the load on the municipal drainage system.